prasanthcodes/scene_maker_panda3d/README.md

 A Simple Scene Maker for Panda3D.

 ## Introduction
-Create 3D scenes with your 3d models.
+Create 3D scene by loading 3d models.
 You can adjust the light properties, view the animations, set the skybox,heightmaps,fog all via simple User Interface.

 ## Features
 * Supports Variety of Model Formats. (egg,bam,glb, etc.)